 Each and everyone should know the limits of their authority and at no time make decisions that go beyond this authority.

-No employee or others acting on behalf of Panoro Energy may make any arrangement or enter into any agreement contrary to applicable competition and/ or anti-corruption laws.
+We support free enterprise and seek to compete in a fair and ethically sound manner.
+No employee or others acting on behalf of Panoro may make any arrangement or enter into any agreement contrary to applicable competition and/ or anti-corruption laws.

-Panoro Energy’s accounting systems and procedures, which are to be followed, are designed to ensure that all transactions, payments, receipts and assets are correctly reflected in the books.
+Panoro´s accounting systems and procedures, which are to be followed, are designed to ensure that all transactions, payments, receipts and assets are correctly reflected in the books.
 All annual or interim accounts or any other forms of financial reporting must be correctly registered and duly documented in accordance with applicable laws and accounting practices.

-Physical, financial and intellectual assets, as well as all kinds of information and innovative ideas, are valuable assets to Panoro Energy and may be used for company purposes only, and hence be properly managed and protected as such.
+Every employee and business associate has a duty of strict confidentiality.
+Physical, financial and intellectual assets, as well as all kinds of information and innovative ideas, are valuable assets to Panoro and may be used for company purposes only, and hence be properly managed and protected as such.

 Our policy of transparency shall not prevent appropriate protection of information that may be of value to our business interests.
 Nor shall it constrict our confidentiality obligations towards our business partners or counter parties.

-Panoro Energy is a public listed company.
-Both the Company itself, its employees, consultants, members of the Board, as well as associates acting on behalf of the Company, are therefore subject to strict rules.
-These rules concern the proper handling of all non-public information issued by the Company, or learned through our work within Panoro Energy, which, if publicly known, is liable to influence the market price of the shares, or other financial instruments, and which an investor/ private person would be likely to use as part of, or basis for his investment decision (“Inside information”).
+Panoro Energy ASA (“Panoro Energy“) is a public listed company.
+Both the company itself, its employees, consultants, members of the board, as well as associates acting on behalf of the company, are therefore subject to strict rules.
+These rules concern the proper handling of all non-public information issued by the company, or learned through our work within Panoro, which, if publicly known, is liable to influence the market price of the shares, or other financial instruments, and which an investor/ private person would be likely to use as part of, or basis for his investment decision (“Insider information”).